-- CiC is an Employee Assistance Programme it provides confidential helpline offering support for any work or personal problems.
-It is open 24 hours a day, 7 days a week.
-Telephone: 0800 085 1376. - Education Support offers a 24 hour free and confidential helpline for staff working in schools.
-T: 08000 562 561 - Facilitated group supervision is available within school for reflective practice, contact Shanaz Essafi at Manchester Academy for further details.

-• Talk to a Mental Health First Aider in school for information about mental health issues (names of these staff are listed in Appendix C)
+- Contact HR regarding the Employee Assistance Programme including counselling for staff. - Education Support offers a 24-hour free and confidential helpline for staff working in schools.
+T: 08000 562 561 - Facilitated group supervision is available within school for reflective practice, contact Shanaz Essafi at Manchester Academy for further details. - Talk to a Mental Health First Aider in school for information about mental health issues (names of these staff are listed in Appendix C)